TeachBooks/Manual/book/intro/book.md

 So what are you looking at?
 It's a website generated with the [Jupyter Book package](https://jupyterbook.org/).
 Various extensions have been added to improve the student-experience, especially for technical topics!

 The source files of this book consists of three parts:
-1. A configuration file, `_config.yml`
+1. A configuration file to define functionalities, `_config.yml`
-2. A table of contents file, `_toc.yml`
+2. A table of contents file to list which files should endup in the book, `_toc.yml`
 3. Content for your book!
-Text-based files.
+Text-based files which allows you to embed figures, videos, math and interactive elements.

 ```{admonition} Text-based files? yml?
 What is that?!
 :class: tip, dropdown